 Bugbears are all about offense.
 They’re an ideal ambush predator, with good Strength and Dexterity, Stealth proficiency for free, and Surprise Attack which provides 2d6 extra damage if you can surprise an enemy.
 At low levels, 2d6 is a significant damage increase, possibly allowing you to kill weak enemies in a single blow and tip encounters in your favor from the outset.
 Applied repeatedly, you Surprise Attack can topple 5e’s encounter balance.

-However, the Bugbear’s strengths also pigeon-hole them as a martial character.
-Little about the bugbear’s default traits makes spellcasters appealing, so you’re largely limited to martial classes.
+However, the Bugbear’s strengths also mostly pigeon-hole them as a martial character.
+Little about the bugbear’s traits makes spellcasters appealing, so you’re largely limited to martial classes and warlocks.
 If you use the Customizing Your Origins option rules or the updated version of the Bugbear published in Mordenkainen’s Monsters of the Multiverse, you may find that spellcasting classes can benefit from the Bugbear’s traits.
 Long-Limbed makes it easy to attack while staying out of reach, and Surprise Attack notably works with attacks of any kind, so even regular spellcasters may enjoy starting combat with a big damage boost.
 However, the Bugbear still works best in melee where they can take advantage of Long-Limbed.

 Long-Limbed has some complicated implications because it doesn’t work like a reach weapon.
 Long-Limbed gives you reach on your turn, which means that you can use it offensively without getting into the complications of using reach defensively.
 If you use a reach weapon your reach is 15 feet on your own turn, allowing you to exceed the reach of most creatures in the game.
 However, since you lose this reach between turns, enemies may be able to freely move away from your without provoking Opportunity Attacks.
 It also doesn’t extend the range on Booming Blade or Green-Flame Blade, so don’t get any ideas there.